(Used - 1499.99 USD)

 History of the Colson Company

-The Colson Company's beginnings were in Ohio in the 1880s when Winslow Fay began the production of bicycles and adult tricycles.
-He sold his products to a man named Arthur Garford, and Garford hired a salesman named Fred Colson to sale these products.
+The Colson Company’s beginnings were in Ohio in the 1880s when Winslow Fay began the production of bicycles and adult tricycles.
+He sold his products to a man named Arthur Garford, and Garford hired a salesman named Fred Colson to sell these products.
 Therefore, in 1917, Colson bicycles were born.

 Most Colson bikes were sold by different retailers, and they usually carried the names of the retailers selling them.
 The primary brand names Colson bicycles were sold under were Firestone and Goodyear, but they also had much smaller names, including local shops and hardware companies of the time.